PulkitGehlot81/PulkitGehlot81/README.md

 ![Greeting](https://readme-typing-svg.demolab.com?font=Roboto&weight=700&size=33&duration=3000&pause=1000&color=AF52DE&width=435&lines=Hello+Geeks!+%F0%9F%91%8B;Nice+to+meet+you!)
-<h3 align="Left">I'm Pulkit Gehlot, a computer science and engineering student who's passionate about artificial intelligence.
-I love using Python to craft applications with exceptional user interfaces that provide an unparalleled experience.
-My insatiable desire to explore the wonders of AI drives me to unleash its transformative power every single day, resulting in incredible outcomes that never cease to amaze me!</h3>
+<h3 align="Left">I'm Pulkit Gehlot, a computer science and Technology student passionate about artificial intelligence.
+I craft seamless user experience apps using Python and constantly explore ways to unleash AI's transformative power.
+I'm eager to contribute to AI development and always seeking to learn and grow.
+Let's collaborate and create innovative AI solutions to change the world.</h3>

 <br/>
 🤝 I'm seeking a partnership to make a significant impact<br>